learning2hash/learning2hash.github.io/_publications/wurzer2016randomised.markdown

 bibkey: wurzer2016randomised
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/1607.02641'}
-tags: ['Deep', 'Independent', 'Retrieval Models', 'Unimodal', 'Hashing']
+tags: ['Hashing Fundamentals', 'Hashing Methods']
 ---
 Relevance Models are well-known retrieval models and capable of producing competitive results.
 However, because they use query expansion they can be very